Adverbs in English

 10. Gently

-Adverbs of frequency are words which denote how often something is done.
-They show the repetition or rate of an action, and can be used with both present and past tense verbs.
-They answer questions such as “how often?” or “how many times?”.
-For example, if you wanted to express that something happens every day you could use the adverb 'daily'.
+Adverbs of frequency are words that denote how often something is done.
+They show the repetition or rate of action and can be used with both present and past-tense verbs.
+They answer questions such as “How often?” or “How many times?”.
+For example, if you wanted to express that something happens every day, you could use the adverb “daily.“

 10 common adverbs of frequency: